-I had a pretty green leaf fabric laying around for awhile already.
-I purchased it from a dollar store to make a banner but I never got around to it.
+I had a pretty green leaf fabric laying around for awhile already, purchased from a dollar store to make a banner but I never got around to it.

-I love the subtle color, the leaves are perfect for the outdoor summer vibes.
+The subtle colors and textures are so pretty, the leaves are perfect for the outdoor summer vibes.